gerhold-lab/Semi-automated-GSC-registration/README.md

 This document describes the steps to register time-lapse movies of *C. elegans* germline.

 #### Materials
-- Time-lapse tiff movie (only the TBB-2::GFP channel is required).
+- a time-lapse tiff movie (only the TBB-2::GFP channel is required).
-- TrackMate-derived spots csv.
-This file can be generated using *batchMeasureIntensity.ijm* and *merge_and_filter.py*.
-I will write a separate text about this proprocessing step if needed.

 ### 1 Generate a low resolution movie